bhopals/english-vocabs/english-conversations.md

   - `try + verb + ing` (something) - indicates a suggestion for solving a problem or problematical situation
     - I can't get the door open.
 Try running the key in the other direction.

-- Run of the mill
+- `Run of the mill`
   - It is a way to describe something very ordinary or nondescript.
   - Examples
     - My shoes are comfortable but not trendy.
-They are quite run of the mill.
+They are quite `run of the mill`.
     - This book is quite interesting.
-It is not just a run-of-the-mill romance novel.
+It is not just a `run-of-the-mill` romance novel.
-- A step in the right direction
+- `A step in the right direction`
-- Which reminds me of / speaking of which
+- `Which reminds me of` / `speaking of which`
-- Have one's fingers crossed
+- `Have one's fingers crossed`
-  - I have my fingers crossed that we will win the game tonight.
+  - I have `my fingers crossed` that we will win the game tonight.
-- pumped - to be pumped means to be very excited and ready for the occasion or event.
+- `pumped` - to be `pumped` means to be very excited and ready for the occasion or event.

-  - The whole team is really pumped about the game tomorrow.
+  - The whole team is really `pumped` about the game tomorrow.
 We are ready to win.

-- bank on - It means to rely on, count on, trust certain infromation
+- `bank on` - It means to rely on, count on, trust certain infromation
   - I am banking on you for helping me in my mid-term exam.
-- get together
+- `get together`
-- keep in touch
+- `keep in touch`
-- catch up
+- `catch up`
-- get ahead of yourself / to count one's chicken before they hatch - make plans of something that may not happen.
+- `get ahead of yourself` / `to count one's chicken before they hatch` - make plans of something that may not happen.
   - You just met him and you are already planning what to name your children.
-    Aren't you getting ahead of yourself?
-You should never count your chickens before they hatch.
+    `Aren't you getting ahead of yourself`?
+You should never `count your chickens before they hatch`.
-- have a feeling
+- `have a feeling`
-- make sure
+- `make sure`
-- let someone know
+- `let someone know`
+- it is actually quite fulfilling

+### Chapter 05 - Making dates and an appointments

+- `I would much rather `come in the early morning
+- IN/ON/AT to indicative events

+  - IN indicates the month or year of an event.

+    - Her birthday dinner is in October.
+    - The celebration is in 2014.

+  - ON indicates the day or date of an event

+    - The appointment is one Friday.
+    - Our clases are on Tuesdays and Thursdays.
+    - Her party is on August 13.

+  - AT indicates the time of the event.

+    - The reception is at ten o'clock.
+    - The concert is at 04:30.

+  - IN/AT - Periods of the day are indicated as follows:

+    - in the morning
+    - in the afternoon
+    - at night

+  - AT indicates the location of an event or number in the street address.

+    - The movie is at the State Theater
+    - The State Theater is at 405 S. Washington Street.

+  - ON indicates the name of the street in the address of the location

+    - The movie is at the theater on State Street.

+  - IN Indicates a location of an event where the address is already understood.
+    - The movie is in Theater A.
+    - The meeting is in the boss office.

+- I will probably be home after midnight.
+- Have too much on one's plate